krhancoc/technology-radar/README.md

 node restart.js <ip_address>:<port>
 ```
-**NOTE**: Please note that this will delete all data on the server as well.
-You can just remove the set to delete all the data if you'd like, but be wary - this will cause data duplication if you are just re adding all the Thoughtworks data again.
+**NOTE**: Please note that this will delete all data on the server as well if the restart.js file is unchanged.

 ## Develop: